 Now we know the full story of Octomore.
 We know the distillery was built to use the barley grown on Octomore farm, both John Montgomery’s middle tenancy and the teenager John Macvorran’s lower tenancy.
 In these fields west of the Port Charlotte to Bruichladdich road, barley was grown for distillation again for the first time since 1839.

-For the first time in 169 years, Octomore whisky is once again made from Octomore barley.
+For the first time in hundreds of years, Octomore whisky is once again made from Octomore barley.